Establishing Effective Medication Risk-Reduction Strategies Everywhere Around the World

 - They are avoidable, by appropriate practices, measures and organizational barriers

-The first three IMSN Global Targeted Medication Safety Best Practices are:
+The first four IMSN Global Targeted Medication Safety Best Practices are:

 - Global Medication Safety Best Practice 1